wp-plugins/wpi-designer-button-shortcode/readme.txt

 *  You can change the heading text background color.
 *  You can change the heading text top & bottom margin.
 *  You can change the heading text padding.
-*  above setting can be done on sub heading also with limited settings.
+*  Above setting can be done on sub heading also with limited settings.
 *  We will update and add more styles to styles collection regularly.
 *  You can check latest Styles and its settings in plugin's website.
 *  In next version we will add Export & Import Styles settings. which is good feature to extend this plugin's power.